Roblox unveils Listening Parties for music artists

 The music will also be played in City Life, The Floor is Lava, Color Block Tower, and Fairytale Life Roleplay.
 Collectively, the featured experiences boast over three billion lifetime visits.

 Over the weekend, Poppy will also join fans in each immersive experience, competing and creating alongside them while answering questions about the album.
 Her play schedule can be found on her Roblox profile as well as on her Roblox group.
-There will also be two exclusive free “verch” items available in the Roblox catalog for fans to enjoy.
+Two exclusive free “verch” items will also be available in the Roblox catalog for fans to enjoy.

 “It has been such a pleasure working with Poppy and Sumerian Records to launch our first ever Listening Party,” said Jon Vlassopulos, global head of music for Roblox, in a statement.
 “Music is such a natural part of the way we express ourselves, entertain ourselves, and find connections with other people, and we want to make music an integral part of the Roblox experience.
 With Poppy, we are able to deliver her new album Flux directly to listeners where they are in an authentic way.”